arm/mlia/README.md

 mlia check --performance -t hydra ~/model_file.tflite
 ```

+**Running Argo from host machine**
+By assigning the Argo executable path to the env variable MLIA_BACKEND_ARGO_PATH,
+it is possible to use a local version of Argo from the host machine.
+MLIA will check if this variable is set, and if it is, run Argo using a
+subprocess, assuming the executable exists.
+If it is not set, it will assume
+the Docker image exists on the host and excute it
+using that image.

+In the Docker image that is installed using the `mlia-backend` call above above,
+that path is `/app/build-release/src/argo`

 ### Arm NN TensorFlow Lite Delegate

 This backend provides general information about the compatibility of operators